sympy/sympy/doc/src/guides/solving/solve-polynomial.md

 example, [`RootOf` as described above](#representing-roots), or use a numerical method such as [`nroots` as described above](#nroots).

+## Report a Bug

-If you encounter a problem with these commands, please post the problem on the [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).
+If you encounter a bug with these commands, please post the problem on the [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).
 Until the issue is resolved, you can use another of the